ypresto/AutoLayoutLint/README.md

 ## Why

 Auto Layout is simple and powerful solution to create responsible views.
-But there are pitfalls of conflicting constraints on specific screen sizes, and they cannot be detected statically.
-This library helps detecting runtime conflicts using unit test.
+But badly-designed constraints can cause conflicts on different screen sizes, and they cannot be detected statically (i.e. by Interface Builder).
+This library helps detecting such runtime conflicts with unit test.

 ## How it works